Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 I just got my wisdom tooth out at the ripe age of 23 because it didn't decide to come in until now.

-I think I was I think I was 21 or 22
+I was, I think I was 21 or 22.

-because I was about to go overseas
+I got it out preemptively because I was about to go overseas.

-an indefinite amount of time
+An indefinite amount of time.

-probably better to do it here
+And they're like, probably better to do it here.

-yeah then run into some issues
+Then run into some issues.

 But if you do, it will be more annoying.